sac3g15/CoastSat_noc/README.md

             dd = "01"
             return mm + "/" + dd + "/" + yyyy
         ```
 4. Select by attributes.
-Year = 2000.
-Find shoreline sections remaining c year 2000.
-Find next oldest shoreline and add to selection.
+Year = 2000 (or earliest year shoreline).
+    1. Explore along the shoreline to check that a near-complete line has been selected.
+If not, add next earliest year to selection (by holding the shift button and clicking on the shoreline).
 5. Export selected and save as baseline - ‘Tunisia_baseline_2000_2020’.

 ##	5. Shoreline Change Statistics (DSAS) ##